shadowvzs/sort-table/README.md

  JS
    * everytime when you move row in table will be saved in backend without page refresh
    * i used helper for cut down the longer up/down link length but acctually it is optional, you can do directly in .ctp
+   * it let you use in dev/prod enviroment (when debug is on or off, because _token[debug] used only in dev enviroment)

  ----------------------------------------------